ansible-galaxy/role-pgclone/README.md

 =======

 Use pgclone to clone a PostgreSQL cluster from a remote host, and optionally create a recovery.conf and put the clone in standby mode.
+And things.

 Requirements